oasis-tcs/sarif-spec/EditorsReports/Editor's report 2019-04-17.md

         `run.conversion` has everything it needs from it's full-fledged `tool` and `invocation` objects.
 See the issue for more details.

+1. The following change was made at editorial discretion:

+    1. [Issue #266](https://github.com/oasis-tcs/sarif-spec/issues/266): "Define an object type for the value of run.externalPropertyFileReferences"

+        The spec says that the value of `run.externalPropertyFileReferences` is an object and describes the properties of that object -- but it doesn't give that set of properties a name, unlike every other object in the spec.
+Define an `externalPropertyFileReferences` object.

 1. After being approved as amended at TC #34, the following spec change was merged into the provisional draft:

     1. [Issue #353](https://github.com/oasis-tcs/sarif-spec/issues/353): "Punch list"